retirement_assets

 Visualize how inflation and taxation combine to erode nominal investment returns.
 Set an inflation rate and your portfolio’s nominal return, and the tool plots the real after-tax return across six federal tax brackets (0%, 12%, 22%, 24%, 32%, 37%), with the 24% bracket highlighted as the typical IRMAA Tier 1 landing zone.
 A dashed break-even line at 0% real return makes immediately visible that a 2.50% nominal return at 2.50% inflation and 25% tax is not a wash - it is a net loss of purchasing power (~0.61%/year).
 Each bracket card shows your real return at the current portfolio return alongside the minimum nominal return needed to merely preserve purchasing power at that bracket and inflation rate.
 Useful for stress-testing conservative accounts (CDs, money markets, bond funds) where the real return is easily negative without realizing it.

 Uses 2026 IRS Rev. Proc.
 2025-32 federal brackets inflated forward by your chosen CPI rate; IRMAA premiums grow at that rate plus a configurable Medicare-specific increment.
 Designed to answer four questions: How sensitive is my tax burden to a $10k income change?
 Where are my sweet spots and danger zones (SS torpedo, IRMAA cliffs, NIIT)?
 What is my real all-in effective rate?
 What withholding should I target?
-The Share button encodes all settings into a compact URL that works from a local file or a web server — save it as a bookmark or paste it into a discussion to let someone else load your exact scenario.
+The Share button encodes all settings into a compact URL that works from a local file or a web server - save it as a bookmark or paste it into a discussion to let someone else replicate your exact scenario.

 The Retirement Optimizer